Deepbaran/udemy-golang/README.md

     go test                     -> Runs any tests associated with the current project go mod init dirname         -> Creates a go module go run .                    -> If module is initialized inside the package, then it will execute all the files in the package.
-Entrypoint being the main function.
+Entrypoint being the main function. go mod tidy                 -> This command ensures that the go.mod file contains the correct dependencies and versions used in your codebase.
+This also creates a go.sum file
     ```
 - What does 'package main' mean?
   - A package in go is like a project or a workspace.